graninas/automatic-whitebox-testing-showcase/README.md

 **Note.** This article is not an introduction into Free Monads.
 You can get additional information in my book ["Functional Design and Architecture"](https://github.com/graninas/Functional-Design-and-Architecture) or try another resources.

-**Note.** This showcase project is under development.
-More features will be added soon.

 ![Recording-Replaying](https://github.com/graninas/automatic-whitebox-testing-showcase/blob/master/Recording-Replaying.png)

 - [Integration tests](#integration-tests)